hai-h-nguyen/pomdp-domains/README.md

-This is the repo that store several pomdp domains that I use for my research.
+This is the repo that stores several pomdp domains that I use for my research.

 ### Setup
 - Install `pip3 install -e .`